Density Functional Theory and Defects in Semiconductors

 i=inversion.

-This basic symmetry operations can be combined to build up different groups of symmetry, for example the groups C tex2html_wrap_inline2468 contains a tex2html_wrap_inline2458 reflection plane in addition to the C tex2html_wrap_inline2380 axis.
+This basic symmetry operations can be combined to build up different groups of symmetry, for example the groups C contains a reflection plane in addition to the C axis.

 As we mentioned earlier there exists only 32 different point groups in crystalline solids, this is due to restrictions on possible angels of rotation.
 We can write a rotation as